Lucha Libre Tickets & Tacos & Beer & Mezcal = BEST NIGHT EVER!

 Pro tips

-• Learn a few basic phrases in Spanish to enhance your experience and connect with locals
+• Learn some basic Spanish phrases to enhance your travel experience and connect with locals

-• Try street food from busy stalls with high turnover to ensure freshness and safety
+• Try street food, but stick to busy stalls with high turnover to ensure freshness and avoid foodborne illnesses

 From $25 per person